Fudan-iGEM/2025-wiki/pages/experiments.md

 5. Measure OD600 of the diluted samples and draw the growth curve.

-## Flow Cytometry of Single Cell Yeast
+## Flow Cytometry of Unicellular Yeast

 Flow cytometry is performed to detect the fluorescence of [TU recorder](/design/#recorder) transformed into BY4741 or BY4742 (unicellular yeast).
 We did not use chitinase to treat multicellular yeast for this analysis.